yume-chan/ya-webadb/libraries/adb/README.md

 public async stat(path: string): Promise<AdbSyncStat>;
 ```

-Similar to `lstat`, but if path is a symbolic link, the information is about the file it refers to.
+Gets the information of a file or folder.
+If `path` points to a symbolic link, it will be resolved and the returned information is about the target.

 Uses the `STA2` sync command, which requires the `stat_v2` feature flag.
 Will throw an error if device doesn't support that.